JackGude/H-CAT/hardware-overview.md

 ## User Interface Components

 * **Dual Linear Potentiometer with Integrated On/Off Switch:**
-    * Dual Purpose Component: Serves as the primary brightness control for the display.
-The integrated switch will act as an on/off toggle for the device.
+    * Dual Purpose Component:
+        * The potentiometer serves as the primary brightness control for the display.
+        * The integrated switch will act as an on/off toggle for the device.
     * *Motivation:* Combines two essential controls into one compact panel-mount component.

 * **Momentary Panel Mount Pushbuttons (x2):**